viking-saver/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-aadj-sso.md

 1. On the **Extensions** tab, select **Add**.
 Type the computer and share name you create for your CRL distribution point in [Configure the CDP file share](#configure-the-cdp-file-share).
 For example, **\\\app\cdp$\\** (don't forget the trailing backwards slash)
 1. Select **\<CaName>** from the **Variable** list and select **Insert**.
 Select **\<CRLNameSuffix>** from the **Variable** list and select **Insert**.
 Select **\<DeltaCRLAllowed>** from the **Variable** list and select **Insert**
 1. Type **.crl** at the end of the text in **Location**.
 Select **OK**
-1. Select the CDP you just created
+1. Select the CDP you just created.

     ![CDP publishing location.](images/aadj/cdp-extension-complete-unc.png)
 1. Select **Publish CRLs to this location**
 1. Select **Publish Delta CRLs to this location**